NBISweden/workshop-reproducible-research/docs/tutorial_intro.md

     Check your git version by `git --version`.
 If you have a very old version of git you might want to update to a later version.

+!!! tip
+    If you want to revisit the material from an older instance of this course, you can do that using `git checkout tags/<tag-name>`, e.g. `git checkout tags/course_1905`.
+To list all available tags, use `git tag`.

 ## For Windows users

 There are several different ways to run the course material on a Windows computer.
 Neither is perhaps optimal, and the material itself has not been adapted specifically for Windows.
 Nevertheless, in principle everything *should* be possible to run.
 A few ways you could setup: